 The West Linn Public Library is a vibrant and vital part of life in West Linn.
 Positioned to meet the educational, informational, cultural and recreational interests of the public, the library provides free and open access to a wide variety of materials and programs.

 Since opening its doors in 1939 with a collection of 350 books and two magazine subscriptions, the West Linn Public Library has grown with the West Linn community and is now a welcoming 28,000 square foot facility with meeting rooms, a public art gallery, computer labs, and wireless access throughout the building.
 Quick facts: 18,148 registered borrowers, 115,584 items in the collection, 172 periodical subscriptions, and 653,925 items checked out (as of July 1, 2014).

-March 1, 1939: The new West Linn Library opens on the second floor of the City Hall building (now the police station) with a collection of 300 books.
+March 1, 1939: The new West Linn Library opens on the second floor of the City Hall building with a collection of 300 books.

 October 1978: The library moves out of City Hall and into the 1,500-square-foot community room at the Bolton Fire Station.

 March 31, 1987: Voters approve a $1.2 million bond proposal to finance construction of the city’s first dedicated library building.

 December 1988: Crews break ground on construction of the new library building.

 December 1989: The new 10,000-square-foot library opens to the public.